Sailors aboard the USS Howard conduct a sea and anchor detail in Sasebo, Japan

-240625-N-CV021-1005 SASEBO, JAPAN (June 25, 2024) Sailors aboard the Arleigh Burke-class guided-missile destroyer USS Howard (DDG 83) handle the lines on the fo’c’sle during a sea and anchor detail in Sasebo, Japan, June 25.
+240626-N-CV021-1025 SASEBO, JAPAN (June 26, 2024) Sailors aboard the Arleigh Burke-class guided-missile destroyer USS Howard (DDG 83) prepare to bring a harbor pilot onboard during a sea and anchor detail in Sasebo, Japan, June 26.
 Howard is forward-deployed and assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and the U.S. 7th Fleet’s principal surface force.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Alexandria Esteban)

 |Date Taken: